 Over the course of a year, I had seven children crash on me.
 Seven situations where children were so sick, they almost died and had to be transferred to the PICU.
-This stress coupled with crazy hours put my body into a tail spin.
+This stress, coupled with late hours, put my body into a tailspin.

-I went to the doctor to tell them about my symptoms, panic attacks, weight gain, lethargy, sleep issues, and gastrointestinal problems to find out that I had hypothyroidism.
-A chronic illness that I will forever have to take medication for and one that often wreaks havoc on my overall well-being.
+I went to the doctor to tell him about my symptoms, panic attacks, anxiety, weight gain, chronic fatigue, sleep issues, and gastrointestinal problems, only to discover that I had hypothyroidism.
+A chronic condition that I will forever have to take medication for and one that often wreaks havoc on my overall well-being.

 Living with chronic illness can be a huge challenge.